CiscoDevNet/cml-community/node-definitions/mikrotik/chr/README.md

 ### Description

 This node definition provides for a MikroTik Cloud Hosted Router node with four default ethernet interfaces and the ability to add up to
-16. The node requires 1 vCPUs and 256 MB of RAM.
+16. The node requires 1 vCPUs and 1 GB of RAM which meets the requirements to run the latest RouterOS.

 This node provides a serial console.